Antfood/jobs/README.md

 ## get started

+In order for us to work together you need to be able to push changes to git.

-All the commands should be executed in the command line.
+**note:** All the commands should be executed in the command line.
+I vscode you can open a terminal window with **ctrl + `**.

 Make sure you have git install